How to use life insurance for charitable giving

 Naming a charity as your life insurance beneficiary

-Your beneficiaries are the main reason you purchase life insurance.
-The death benefit supports them financially when you’re not around to provide for them anymore.
-But if your beneficiaries won’t need the full benefit amount, you can set aside a portion for a charitable donation.
+Your beneficiaries are usually the main reason you purchase life insurance, because the proceeds can offer them financial support when you’re not around to provide for them.
+But if your beneficiaries won’t need the full death benefit, you can set aside a portion for a charitable donation.

 Naming a charity as a life insurance beneficiary is simple.

-• Write in the charity name and contact information when you choose or change your beneficiaries.
+• You can write in the charity name and contact information when you choose or change your beneficiaries.

 • You can name multiple beneficiaries and specify what percentage of the death benefit should go to each.

-• You can, for example, give 100% of your benefit to charity, or 80% to your family and 20% to charity, or any other combination.
+• For example, you can give 100% of your benefit to charity, or 80% to your family and 20% to charity, or any other combination.

-An alternative is to name a charity as a contingent beneficiary.
-If your primary beneficiaries can’t accept the benefit, the charity would get your insurance payout.
+An alternative is to name a charity as a secondary beneficiary, also called a contingent beneficiary.
+If your primary beneficiaries can’t accept the death benefit, the charity would get your insurance payout.

 Adding a charitable giving rider

-Life insurance riders are additions that customize your life insurance contract.
+Life insurance riders are additional features you can purchase to customize your life insurance policy.
 A charitable giving rider pays out an additional amount to the charity of your choice when you die.
-The donation doesn’t come out of the death benefit to your beneficiaries or increase your insurance premium.
+The donation doesn’t detract from the death benefit to your beneficiaries.
+Some insurers may include the rider at no additional cost, but it depends on the company.

 How to find an IRS-recognized charity